carlomilanesi/measures-rs/docs/Tutorial.md

 ### Defining units of measurement

-From line 522 of the file `units.rs` there is:
+In the file `units.rs`, after the definition of the property `Acceleration`, there is:
 ```rust
 measures::measurement_unit! {
     name: MetrePerSquareSecond,